 A fresh whole fish steamed to a tender texture, seasoned with a delicious dressing, Chinese steamed fish requires little cooking skill but tastes incredible.

-A must-have for Chinese feasts
+A feasts classic

-A Chinese saying explains how important fish dishes are to Chinese cuisine: 无鱼不成席 (Wú Yú Bù Chéng Xí) meaning you can’t call it a feast if there is no fish present.
-As the centrepiece of a multi-course meal for festivals and special occasions, the fish has to be whole with the head, tail and fins all in place.
-Among many varieties, steamed fish is no doubt the most popular type as it retains the best natural taste of the fish.
+As I shared in my Tasting Table interview on symbolic Chinese food, there’s a well-known saying that shows just how important fish is in Chinese cuisine: 无鱼不成席 (Wú Yú Bù Chéng Xí), meaning you can’t call it a feast if there is no fish present.
+Among many classics, steamed fish is no doubt the most popular type as it retains the best natural taste of the fish.

 Today’s recipe is based on Cantonese style steamed fish which is seasoned with a simple soy sauce based dressing, along with aromatics like scallions and ginger.
 I give the traditional recipe a twist by infusing the oil with dried chili and Sichuan peppercorn.